CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 Step 3: Section-wise preparation: How to go about Quant, VARC & DILR Sections of CAT

-CAT Bible: 11 Steps to clear CAT Exam | Quantitative Aptitude (Quant)
+CAT Bible: 11 Steps to Clear CAT Exam | Quantitative Aptitude (Quant)

-EduRev team has also compiled a section-wise strategy to ensure that you score a great percentile in the CAT exam.
+The EduRev team has also compiled a section-wise strategy to ensure that you score a great percentile in the CAT exam.

 Step 3.1: How to Prepare Quantitative Aptitude for CAT?

 "You have to realise that all questions carry equal weight, but some are easier.
-That should be the first step of your strategy: Identifying what you can do best naturally."
+That should be the first step of your strategy: identifying what you can do best naturally."

 • Improve your calculation speed: You can increase your calculation speed/skills by using various techniques, which you can learn through Vedic mathematics trick videos provided under the Quantitative Aptitude course on EduRev.
-It will help you to do basic calculations faster & remember square & cube roots, you can attempt the questions faster.
+It will help you to do basic calculations faster & remember square & cube roots, so you can attempt the questions faster.

-• Brush up your basics of quant through NCERTs: If you're a beginner & think that you need to work on your basic mathematical skills and have ample amount of time for the same, we recommend studying the basic NCERTs through this Maths NCERT for CAT on EduRev.
+• Brush up your basics of quant through NCERTs: If you're a beginner & think that you need to work on your basic mathematical skills and have an ample amount of time for the same, we recommend studying the basic NCERTs through this Maths NCERT for CAT on EduRev.

 You can also find a detailed preparation strategy with the syllabus for Quant here.
-EduRev's team of experts has specifically designed this after researching the past year's paper, interacting with the toppers, and referring to the best books recommended by the toppers, to help you with Quant preparation for the CAT exam.
+EduRev's team of experts has specifically designed this after researching the past year's papers, interacting with the toppers, and referring to the best books recommended by the toppers, to help you with Quant preparation for the CAT exam.

 Step 3.2: How to prepare VARC (Verbal Ability & Reading Comprehension) for CAT?

-So that you do not have to go through the hassle of searching for reading comprehension of different types, EduRev has prepared a 100 RC Course for you to practice.
+So that you do not have to go through the hassle of searching for reading comprehension of different types, EduRev has prepared a 250 RC Course for you to practice.

 Next, the Ability part is also as crucial as the RC.
 You can find quick videos & notes and multiple tests to practice for each topic in the Verbal Ability course on EduRev.

-CAT Bible: 11 Steps to clear CAT Exam | Quantitative Aptitude (Quant)
+CAT Bible: 11 Steps to Clear CAT Exam | Quantitative Aptitude (Quant)

-• Attempt RC-based tests and questions: First read the questions and then read the passage.
+• Attempt RC-based tests and questions: First, read the questions and then read the passage.
 You tend to be alert in the passage around the part of the question automatically.
-You can start practicing & mastering this skill by attempting different RC-based tests and questions from the RCs asked in previous year papers & are available in the Reading Comprehension section in the EduRev course.
+You can start practising & mastering this skill by attempting different RC-based tests and questions from the RCs asked in previous year papers & which are available in the Reading Comprehension section in the EduRev course.
 It also provides video lectures & notes to help you understand the different RC-based questions asked in recent years.

-You can attempt previous year RCs and can read a diversity of topics in RCs from the course on EduRev: 100 RCs for Practice
+You can attempt previous year RCs and can read a diversity of topics in RCs from the course on EduRev: 250 RCs for Practice

 • Work on improving your Grammatical Skills: If you're a beginner, High School Grammar and Composition by Wren and Martin is a highly recommended book to help you create a strong base.
-EduRev has also provided a dedicated section of English Grammar Grammar Tenses to help with the same.
+EduRev has also provided a dedicated section of English Grammar & Grammar Tenses to help with the same.
 Each section provides interactive video lectures to help you understand the topic with detailed notes (& examples) and quick online MCQ tests.

 • Practice Verbal Ability: You should practice a lot of questions to strengthen the topics of verbal ability and watch quick videos to understand the topic briefly & understand through examples.
-Spend more time practicing a variety of topics.
+Spend more time practising a variety of topics.

-• Converse with your friends in English: If you are weak in VARC, conversing in English with friends, and even watching English TV series and movies will be helpful.
+• Converse with your friends in English: If you are weak in VARC, conversing in English with friends, and even watching English TV series and movies, will be helpful.
 Write down whatever new words you encounter after reading at least 5-6 newspaper articles every day.

 Step 3.3: How to prepare DILR (Data Interpretation & Logical Reasoning) for CAT?